Nutritionist (Dietitian)

 Licensed nutritionists are also distinguished by the following certification credentials:

-• RDN: Registered Dietician Nutritionist
+• RDN: Registered Dietitian Nutritionist

-• LDN: Licensed Dietician Nutritionist
+• LDN: Licensed Dietitian Nutritionist

 • CDE: Certified Diabetes Educator